microsoft/AzureTipsAndTricks/blog/tip93.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 93 - Part 4 - Searching an index with Azure Search with C#"
+title: "Tip 93 - Part 4 - Searching an index with Azure Search with C#"
 excerpt: "Learn how to query an Azure Search Index using C#"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-02-11 17:00:00
 ---

-## Implementing Azure Search with SQL Server and ASP.NET MVC
+#### Implementing Azure Search with SQL Server and ASP.NET MVC

 In this series I'll cover Azure Search, SQL Server and putting it all together in a ASP.NET MVC web app.
 The complete list can be found below: